ibercovich/blog/_posts/2022-12-04-2022-personal-goals.markdown

 **(score B) Watch less video content** (and improve quality): I am averaging ~7 hours of video content per week, mostly high quality tv shows, with the occasional movie.
 I don't watch tik-tok/youtube/etc for entertainment, but I do consume educational videos when that's the optimal medium, and I exclude it from the 7 hr cap.

-**(score A) get back to non-fiction reading:** I have consumed several audiobooks and intellectual podcasts, usually while exercising, probably 150-200 hours at 1.5 speed.
+**(score A) Get back to non-fiction reading:** I have consumed several audiobooks and intellectual podcasts, usually while exercising, probably 150-200 hours at 1.5 speed.
 I have not read non-fiction books, but I have subscribed to several newsletters which I read on a weekly basis, easily 200 hours of reading.

 **(score C) Build some software side projects:** I wanted to build some software side projects, and while I've been dabbling on code as usual, I didn't build anything I'm proud of.
 I did personally hire an intern for a few months and co-authored some ideas I've had for a while.
 The two projects we worked on got zero traction which was a good reminder that results don't just happen.